SMALL GROUP RESEARCH AREAS

 - Lab assistants can not repair hardware/software issues.

-The Chabot College Library is pleased to offer laptop computers and Apple MacBooks with wireless network connection, Apple Ipads, digital voice recorders, pocket projectors and digital cameras and camcorders for use on the Chabot Campus by currently enrolled students.
+The Chabot College Library is pleased to offer HP laptop computers and Apple MacBooks with wireless network connection, Apple Ipads, digital voice recorders, pocket projectors, telescopes, and digital cameras and camcorders for use by currently enrolled students.
 Laptops are configured with the same functionality as the other networked Library computers in the Computer Lab.
 You may search the Internet, type your papers, create presentations and Excel charts.
 You will not be able to print from these laptops.

 Currently enrolled students of Chabot College may borrow available equipment by presenting a Chabot College picture ID.
 We regret that we cannot lend equipment to administrators, faculty, staff, visitors, or members of the community.